Greyvar/greyvar.github.io/README.md

 # Greyvar

-Greyvar is a game that is in development. it currently;
+Greyvar is a game that is in development.
+Here's what it currently has;

-* 8-Bit art style
+* **8-Bit art style** - because 8-bit is awesome
-* [] Multiplayer (Online/LAN and Local shared-screen), netcode is pretty buggy
+* **Multiplayer** - Online/LAN and Local shared-screen
-* Cross-platform (works on Linux and Windows now), Android support planned.
+* **Cross-platform** - works on Linux and Windows now, Android support planned
-* Supports all modern controllers (I use a XBox 360 controller in development)
+* **Controller support** - XBox 360 controller tested so far

-There are some fairly ambitious plans for it in the future, to support server-side game modes/modding for example. :)
+There are some fairly ambitious plans for it in the future :) Follow to get updates!

 ## What are the latest updates?